-Unfortunately, there are still hurdles remaining for high-rise residential buildings or buildings with central heat pump water heaters.
+There are still hurdles remaining for high-rise residential buildings or buildings with central heat pump water heaters.
 The main barriers are in the lack of a prescriptive pathway for central heat pump water heaters, the compliance software, and the 2019 ACM Reference Manual, which are critical components of the implementation of the standards.
 The 2019 ACM Reference Manuals align with the ASHRAE 90.1-2016 baseline system mapping for DHW and heating, ventilation, air conditioning (HVAC), which uses natural gas systems.
 The use of the 2019 TDV metric with this baseline makes it difficult for efficient buildings with efficient electric systems to comply with the 2019 Standards.
-Presentations made by Energy Commission staff and their consultants during the 2019 Title 24, Part 6 pre-rulemaking and rulemaking events show that allelectric buildings would generate less overall carbon than mixed-fuel buildings.
-However, the all-electric buildings use more TDV energy than mixed fuel because of the way TDV values electricity use higher than natural gas/propane during peak periods.
+Presentations made by Energy Commission staff and their consultants during the 2019 Title 24, Part 6 pre-rulemaking and rulemaking events show that all-electric buildings use more TDV energy than mixed fuel because of the way TDV values electricity use higher than natural gas/propane during peak periods.
 Thus, the goals of cost effectiveness (using TDV) and overall carbon reductions are currently in conflict even with the improvements in the 2019 Title 24, Part 6.
 The Energy Commission has proposed alternatives and improvements to the 2022 code compliance metrics to address these issues.
 The Statewide CASE Team has leveraged these efforts to re-evaluate the relative cost effectiveness and carbon reductions from allelectric multifamily buildings.
 The California Energy Commission released a new set of TDV values for the 2022 Title 24, Part 6 code cycle, which make all-electric buildings more feasible than under the 2019 TDV metric.